Vikas007Vikas/SpatialDataScienceProject/README.md

 ## Instructions of how to run the project

 ### Up the FrontEnd Instance
-To run a front-end instance, do following:
+To run a front-end instance, do following: <br />
 `npm i` <br />
 `npm start`